 - Experiential – The ability to share personal experiences with your partner.

-However, the fear of intimacy is different from the fear of vulnerability, though these two can be closely related.
+However, the fear of intimacy is different from the fear of vulnerability and Fear Of Relationships, though these two can be closely related.
 A person who has a fear of intimacy may mostly be comfortable in showing their vulnerable side and their true self to people at first, or at least to their close relatives and friends.
 The issue often begins when these people realize that they are becoming too intimate or close to others.

 Multiple factors can cause a fear of intimacy, and the next section will speak about them.